 If you’re a diner or restaurant in a busy location, then making sure your menu stands out is hugely important.
 To get people to pause and read your list, you need to make sure you create an instant atmosphere with the help of emotive lighting fixtures.

 In many cases, your menu lighting will be in the form of wall lights.
 It helps to have a statement fixture that catches the eye of passing customers.
+You can bring potential customers towards your menu and invite them with a beacon of warm light.

 7) Focused Illumination